k21971/EvilHack/doc/evilhack-changelog.md

 - Follow up to last commit (force bolt and engulfed)
 - Fix: cursed Ogresmasher hitting oneself and knockback
 - Fix: potential crash with dark elven objects falling down to the level below
+- Fix: various player monster attacks not damaging other monsters